 The Pension Fund for State Employees calculates at the end of each year the benefit plan obligation accrued for the year.
 Actuary assessment is based on the accrued obligation for the year being discounted at year-end on the basis of the annual interest rate generally used to assess pension fund obligations.
 The present annual rate is 3.5%.
-A total of ISK 8 million is expensed in relation thereto for 2013 (2012: 12 million), but the accrued benefit plan obligation is paid in full each year.
+A total of ISK 12 million is expensed in relation thereto for 2012 (2011: 16 million).